Martin Luther King Jr.: Albany Movement, 1961

 After nearly a year of intense activism with few tangible results, the movement began to deteriorate.
 King requested a halt to all demonstrations and a "Day of Penance" to promote nonviolence and maintain the moral high ground.
 Divisions within the black community and the canny, low-key response by local government defeated efforts.
-Though the Albany effort proved a key lesson in tactics for King and the national civil rights movement, the national media was highly critical of King's role in the defeat, and the SCLC's lack of results contributed to a growing gulf between the organization and the more radical SNCC.
+Though the Albany effort proved a key lesson in tactics for King and the civil rights movement, the national media was highly critical of King's role in the defeat, and the SCLC's lack of results contributed to a growing gulf between the organization and the more radical SNCC.
 After Albany, King sought to choose engagements for the SCLC in which he could control the circumstances, rather than entering into pre-existing situations.